James Steuart (economist)

-Early life
+Life

+Lady Frances Wemyss (1722–1789), Lady Steuart Denham, painting attributed to Allan Ramsay, c.1740.

 He was one of 12 children of Sir James Stewart, 1st Baronet, Solicitor General for Scotland under Queen Anne and George I, and was born in Edinburgh.
 His mother was Anne Dalrymple, daughter of Lord North Berwick, the Lord President of the Court of Session.
 After graduating from the University of Edinburgh he was admitted to the Scottish bar at the age of twenty-four.

 He then spent some years on the Continent, and while in Rome entered into relations with the Young Pretender, Charles Edward Stuart.
 He was in Edinburgh in 1745, and so compromised himself that, after the battle of Culloden, he found it necessary to return to the Continent, where he remained until 1763.
 It was not until 1771 that he was fully pardoned for any complicity he may have had in the rebellion.
 He died at his family seat, Coltness, in Lanarkshire.

 He married Lady Frances Wemyss (1722–1789), younger sister of David Wemyss, Lord Elcho, who played a prominent role in the 1745 Rising.
 Their son, Sir James Steuart Denham (1744-1839), edited his father's works, was a Member of Parliament, and Colonel of the Scots Greys.
 He ended his career as a General and lived to be ninety-five; on his death, both baronetcies went to a cousin who died in 1851, since when they have been dormant.